DCS-210/project-lizakemuntopatrick/proposal/proposal.md

     ## Warning: Removed 6 rows containing missing values (geom_point).

 ![](proposal_files/figure-gfm/comments-vs-dislikes-by-brand-1.png)<!-- -->

+From this figure, we see that brands like Budweiser and the NFL receive more comments on ads with more dislikes.
+We wonder if this has to do with the ad category that these brands are airing during the Superbowl, and if these ads tend to be more problematic.

 We then computed preliminary summary statistics to explore the Youtube video likes across the 10 brands: